"Peter Obi, Atiku accusing themseleves of rigging": Adams Oshiomhole

-Adams Oshiomhole Blows Out, Accuses Atiku, Peter Obi of Lying Against INEC, APC
+Adams Oshiomhole Blows Hot, Accuses Atiku, Peter Obi of Lying Against INEC, APC

+- Former governor Adams Oshi0omhole has accused Peter Obi of the Labour Party and Atiku Abubakar of the Peoples Democratic Party of lying

+- The former governor and senator-elect said Obi and Atiku are lying against the Independent National Electoral Commission and the All Progressives Congress

 Adams Oshiomhole, a former national chairman of the ruling All Progressives Congress (APC), has accused Atiku Abubakar of the Peoples Democratic Party (PDP) and Peter Obi of the Labour Party (LP) of lying for claiming victory in last Saturday’s presidential election.